Digital Signage Solution

 How does digital signage work?

 A digital signage system works by delivering and displaying content such as digital images, video, streaming media and information.
-The displayed content files and the schedule information are edited at the management terminal.
-The data is stored in the distribution server and distributed to the signage terminals.
-Each signage terminal reproduces the contents according to the schedule specified for it and uploads the display results to the distribution server.
+The displayed content is filed and the schedule information is edited in the content management system.
+The data is stored in the CMS and distributed to the media players.
+Each player then reproduces the contents according to the schedule specified for it and updates the digital display accordingly.

 Digital signage is accessible in two ways: cloud-based and premise-based.

-Cloud-based digital signage solutions are accessible via the internet and the content exists on a server that is in the cloud.
+Cloud-based digital signage solutions are accessible via the internet and the content exists on a server hosted in the cloud.
 The benefit of a cloud-based solution is that content can be uploaded and edited anytime and anywhere.

-Premise-based digital signage solutions, on the other hand, are hosted.
+Premise-based digital signage solutions, on the other hand, are hosted locally.
 The content and software are contained in a server hosted by the company.
 This allows for total system control but requires more manual labor on premises when editing or changing the ad content.

 Why use digital signage